-Applications for special tax status may only be submitted through an Authorised Registered Mandatory.
+You can only apply through an Authorised Registered Mandatory.

 The Residence Scheme provides special tax status to EU/EEA/Swiss nationals wishing to gain residence in Malta under certain conditions:

-After being granted special tax status, you can proceed to apply for a residence card.
+When you receive special tax status, you can apply for a residence card.

 Banking services are offered in Maltese and English.

 The three main banks operating in Malta are HSBC, Bank Of Valletta (BOV) and APS Bank.
-There are branches of other foreign banks on the island like Lombard, Banif and so on.
+There are branches of other foreign banks on the island like Lombard, Banif, etc.

 If you wish to open a bank account in Malta, use the bank’s New Accounts department, which can be found in almost every branch.

 Malta generally offers expats favourable tax treatment.
-The country is trying to attract high net-worth individuals; hence its Retirement Programme and Residence Scheme, which give expats an opportunity to pay just a flat rate of 15% tax on any income they remit to Malta.
+The country is trying to attract high-net-worth individuals with its Retirement Programme and Residence Scheme.
+Under these schemes, expats pay just a flat rate of 15% tax on any income they remit to Malta.